vdesabou/kafka-docker-playground/docs/reusables.md

 ## 🕵 TCP Dump

-It is sometime necessary to sniff the network in order to better undertsand what's going on.
+It is sometime necessary to sniff the network in order to better understand what's going on.

 The [connect image](/how-it-works?id=🔗-connect-image-used) used by the playground contains [`tcpdump`](https://www.tcpdump.org) tool for that purpose.